kumar-shashank/CarRental/README.md

 The customer can register on the website and select which vehicle they’d like to rent.

 Installation: Extract the zip file under the htdocs folder.
-Open phpMyAdmin and create a database called “carrental”.
-Import the file named “carrental.sql” located under “db file” folder.
-Open a browser and type http://localhost/car-rental/ The above is just an example.
-Change car-rental if you save it on different name after you extract the files.
+Open phpMyAdmin and create a database called “spirit_venture”.
+Import the file named “spirit_venture.sql” located under “database” folder.
+Open a browser and type http://localhost/spirit_venture/ The above is just an example.
+Change spirit_venture if you save it on different name after you extract the files.
 Login information: Admin

-URL: http://localhost/car-rental/admin/ Username: admin Password: admin
+URL: http://localhost/spirit_venture/admin/ Username: admin Password: admin

 Customer

-Register on the site using the URL below: http://localhost/car-rental/#signupform
+Register on the site using the URL below: http://localhost/spirit_venture/#signupform

 http://spiritventure.epizy.com/   for reference